levantuankhoa/valeur_ccls2026_poster/README.md

 - **GPU is optional, not required.** `utils.detect_device()` auto-selects CUDA via PyTorch when a compatible GPU is visible, otherwise falls back to CPU.
 Force CPU explicitly with `FORCE_CPU=1 bash run_all.sh` if you need deterministic behavior on a mixed machine.
-The hot path is the two SBERT encode calls (lexicon items + Kafka windows); a modern desktop CUDA GPU shaves these to under a minute, but the X3D cache makes CPU runtimes very competitive for a single-corpus pipeline.
 - **No mixed-precision or batch-size tuning is required** for the default corpus size; `config.BATCH_SIZE = 256` works on CPU and on 8 GB+ GPUs.